oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/prepare.md

     $ kubectl create namespace domain-namespace-1
     ```

     Replace `domain-namespace-1` with name you want to use.
-The name must follow standard Kubernetes naming conventions, that is, lower case,
+The name must follow standard Kubernetes naming conventions, that is, lowercase,
     numbers, and hyphens.

 1. Create a Kubernetes Secret containing the Administration Server boot credentials.
 You can do this manually or by using